React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 # 2 Launching the Docker compose files
-The systems uses Docker to create isolated production and development environments.
 There are several docker-compose configuration files.

 ## Python Unsecure Server
 Firstly bring up the Python demo unsecure OPCUA server in a terminal.
-I tbundle a Python OPC UA  server and the bridge together.
+Itbundle a Python OPC UA  server and the bridge together.

 In the root folder run:
 ```bash